datahub-project/datahub/metadata-ingestion/README.md

    This is needed to generate `MetadataChangeEvent.avsc` which is the schema for the `MetadataChangeEvent_v4` Kafka topic.
 3. On MacOS: `brew install librdkafka`
 4. On Debian/Ubuntu: `sudo apt install librdkafka-dev python3-dev python3-venv`
+5. On Fedora (if using LDAP source integration): `sudo yum install openldap-devel`

 #### Set up your Python environment